Home FAQ Learning Support About us

 In a properly wicked container candle:

-• the flame is approximately 1" tall, not flickering excessively
+• The flame is approximately 1" (2.5 cm) tall, not flickering excessively

-• after candle has burned from top to bottom, wax is completely consumed leaving the sides clean.
+• After the candle has burned from top to bottom, wax is completely consumed leaving the sides clean.

 How to choose the right wick:

-Note: Wick up one or two sizes if you're using more than 1 oz. of fragrance oil per pound of wax, if you're using a dense fragrance, and/or a lot of dye or dark colors.
-Wick down a size or two if using less than 1 oz. of fragrance oil, a thin fragrance, or no dye.
+Note: Wick up one or two sizes if you're using more than 1 oz. of fragrance oil per pound of wax (approx. 28 g of fragrance per 454 g of wax), if you're using a dense fragrance, and/or a lot of dye or dark colors.
+Wick down a size or two if using less than 1 oz.
+(28 g) of fragrance oil, a thin fragrance, or no dye.

-When testing for wick size, we used Candlescience waxes, 1 oz. of medium density fragrance oil per pound of wax, and a medium shade of dye.
+When testing for wick size, we used CandleScience waxes, 1 oz.
+(28 g) of medium density fragrance oil per pound of wax, and a medium shade of dye.
 Burn tests were also conducted using different container diameters, and our results are listed in the Wick Guide recommendations.
-We list the best series first, then second best and acceptable.
-You can test any or all of our recommendations, although our first choice produced the best lab results.
+We list the series that produced the best lab results as our recomended wick.

 Recommended for: